False scad: Relationship to humans

 The false scad is of major importance to commercial fisheries throughout its range, with fisheries off Morocco, Senegal and in the Mediterranean taking the highest numbers of fish.
 They are fished for primarily with trawls, purse seines and gill nets; although juveniles occasionally turn up inshore nets such as beach seines.
 The species is part of a number of fish that live a similar semi-pelagic lifestyle that make up what is often referred to as a 'small pelagics fishery'.
 Some of these are the similar Trachurus species, and due to these also being present in the catch, Caranx rhonchus is often not differentiated, leading to lower than accurate catch statistics.
 Furthermore, vendors are known to fraudulently market C. rhonchus as 'horse mackerel', which is strictly applied to members of Trachurus.
-To counter this, there has been research into determining fish species later in the marketing process by means of DNA analysis, a technique which has yielded strong results.
 FAO catch statistics indicate a current annual catch of between 1500 and 3700 tonnes per year from both Africa and Europe between 2002 and 2007.
 Older catch data indicates much more was taken between 1979 and 1992, with these years having catches between 4000 and 19000 tonnes.
 The species is sold fresh, frozen, smoked, salted, dried and is used for fish meal and oil.
 The IGFA all tackle world record for the species stands at 0.56 kg (1 lb 3oz) caught off Portugal in 2007.